-Don’t wait until the last minute to make something for Dad for Father’s Day.
-It is only a few weeks away.
-I want to show you a shirt and card I made using a fun tool font I found.
+Don’t wait until the last minute to make Father’s Day gifts for Dad!
+I want to show you a Father’s Day shirt and card I made using a fun tool font I found.

 Once you upload the to Design Space you are ready to start creating your project.
-I started off with just the word DAD, but then I tried a few other variations.
+I started off with just the word DAD, which is shown in the image above, but then I tried a few other variations.
+In the image below I added another line of text with the year this person became a father below the word Dad.

-Then I decided to add the children’s names underneath.
-I felt like it needed something between the names, so I added a nut.
+In the next variation of this Father’s Day shirt, I decided to add the children’s names underneath the word Dad.
+I felt like it needed something between the names, so I added a nut. which I created using free shapes found in Cricut Design Space.

 The nuts were pretty easy to make.
 I did them using basic shapes.
 Let me show you how I did it.